KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _Arganto-magus_ [Toponym] (today _Argenton-sur-Creuse_​)
 CELTIB: _arkato-bezom_ (K.O.7)
 PIE: \*h₂erǵ-nt-o- "silver" (IEW: 64)
-COGN: Lat. _argentum_, Skt. _rajatá-_, Arm. _arcat'_
+COGN: Lat. _argentum_, Skt. _rajatá_-, Arm. _arcat'_
 ETYM: Celtib. _arkato-bezom_ has been interpreted as "silver mine", but this is uncertain; however, the existence of this word for silver in Celtiberian is supported by PN _Arkanta_.
 There is some inconclusive evidence that Celtiberian also had another word for "silver", _silapur_ (Botorriui I), which is probably a _Wanderwort_ of unknown origin, identical to Go. _silubr_, OCS _sьrebro_ and Lith. _sidãbras_ (MLH V.1: 333).
 Positing a full grade in PIE \*h₂erǵnto- to account for the Celtic reflexes appears more probable than accepting the rule \*h₂rC/ > PCelt. \*arC-, but see also the development in \*arto- "bear".
 The zero-grade \*h₂rgnto- would probably have yielded PCelt. \*\*riganto-.
-Skt. _rajatá-_ is compatible only with \*h₂rgnto-, not with \*h₂ergnto-, but cp.
-Skt. _árjuna-_ "silver", which may be from \*h₂erǵ-u-no-, just as Gr. _árgyros_ "silver" is presumably from \*h₂erǵ-u-ro-.
+Skt. _rajatá_- is compatible only with \*h₂rgnto-, not with \*h₂ergnto-, but cp.
+Skt. _árjuna_- "silver", which may be from \*h₂erǵ-u-no-, just as Gr. _árgyros_ "silver" is presumably from \*h₂erǵ-u-ro-.
 This shows that the PIE word for "silver" may have had an ablauting paradigm, perhaps originally heteroclitic \*h₂erǵw-r / \*h₂rǵwen-s.
 REF: [EDPC]

 ### <a id="argyo">\*argyo- "white" (adj), "snow" (n)</a>